 In addition to her acting, Tallulah was a member of the Algonquin Roundtable and known for her wit.
 One witticism was, "Only good girls keep diaries.
 Bad girls don't have the time."
 She also said, “I'm the foe of moderation, the champion of excess.
 If I may lift a line from a die-hard whose identity is lost in the shuffle, 'I'd rather be strongly wrong than weakly right'."

-After repeating the line at one party, the host offered her some "glistening crystals" of coke, and she felt compelled to try it, feeling "no sensation save that born of another achievement."
+After she repeated the line at one party, the host offered her some "glistening crystals" of coke, and she felt compelled to try it, feeling "no sensation save that born of another achievement."
 Months later she was given heroin instead of cocaine and, "The effects were pleasant and dreamy.
 The world seemed uncommonly rosy, but not for long."
 She soon became "actively ill."
-"I've never touched either since, except medicinally," she claimed.
+"I've never touched either since, except medicinally," she declared.

 "They may have been ambrosia to him, but my first one only brought on a fit of giggles and an overpowering hunger.
 Hunger is something I can't afford to create artificially, since I'm always either dieting or about to start.
 At the time I was deep in theosophy, and Madame Blavatsky's Isis Unveiled and Secret Doctrine.
 My giggles over, unreliable witnesses report I started to spout poetry of my own coinage.
 Very good it was, swore those perjurers.